-G6 - Solid Waste Hauling Services
+G5 - Solid Waste Hauling Services

-To ensure community members have access to information on solid waste hauling services in their region or town, SWMEs must annually update the contact information and services offered by all commercial solid waste haulers operating within their region on the SWME website.
+To ensure community members have access to information on solid waste hauling services in their region or town, SWMEs must annually update the contact information and trash, recycling, and food scrap pickup services offered by all commercial solid waste haulers operating within their region on the SWME website.
 SWMEs may elect to establish licensing or registration programs to accomplish this requirement.